Russell-Pollari/git4noobs/README.md

 ```
 $ git add README.md
 ```
-You can discard changes from your woeking directory
+You can discard changes from your working directory
 ```
 $ git checkout README.md
 ```